facebookincubator/velox/velox/docs/functions/spark/datetime.rst

 .. spark:function:: current_timestamp() -> timestamp

     Returns the current timestamp at the start of query evaluation as a timestamp.
-If session timezone is set then returns timestamp in that timezone.

 .. spark:function:: date_add(start_date, num_days) -> date